iyioio/next-firebase-i18n/src/README.md

     nextOut:string;

     /**
+     * If true build output will be moved to the nextOut location.
+This is helpful for integrating
+     * in to existing build systems.
+     * @default true
+     * @alias w
+     */
+    swapOut:boolean;

+    /**
      * The name of sub-directory where language specify builds are written to.
 The files written
      * here are browse-able and are used by search engines to index.
      * @alias l